Offirmo/offirmo-monorepo--2021-legacy/0-stdlib/globalthis-ponyfill/README.md

 * a [ponyfill](https://ponyfill.com/) is a better polyfill that doesn't patch the environment.

 There are existing ponyfills/polyfills [out there](https://github.com/ljharb/globalThis), but they didn't work for me:
-* too complicated: mine is a single TS file of 5 lines
+* mine is much simpler: a single TS file of 6 meaningful lines
 * I needed TypeScript